 The decrease in both fish and shoal size for sand lance may also be a response to restoration actions.
-Warrick et al. 2019 documented significant increases in potential sand lance habitat along the Elwha draft cell and we have incidentally observed large numbers of juvenile and adult sand lance along these same shorelines.
-It may be that sand lance have migrated/shifted to these newly hospitable shorelines for shoaling and burrowing.
+Warrick et al. 2019 documented significant increases in potential sand lance habitat along the Elwha drift cell- we have incidentally observed large numbers of juvenile and adult sand lance along these same shorelines.
+It may be that sand lance have migrated/shifted from our survey areas to these newly hospitable shorelines for shoaling and burrowing.
 Additional monitoring for sand lance along the drift cell, and continued monitoring of surf smelt and sand lance spawning along the restoring Elwha shoreline, will provide more information on possible linkages to these life history stages.